AriaKillebrewBruehl/senior-thesis/thesis-blog.md

     return image;

 This will give back a binary image with only the isophotes.
+Then you can run DoG on the result and you will have the isophotes!

 <p align = "center">